greenelab/annorxiver_manuscript/content/reviewers_response.md

 **We appreciate your positive viewpoint on our manuscript.
 The increasing amount of open access articles is an interesting point.
-We have updated our manuscript to include it within our discussion.**
+We have updated our discussion to emphasize this point.**

 > If it were my choice I would cut the entire subsection 'Document embeddings derived from bioRxiv reveal fields and subfields'.
 It is already known that document embeddings can reveal fields and subfields.
 Being 'preprints' or 'biorxiv preprints' rather than say published journal articles won't change that.
 I found this section very uninteresting and extremely un-novel.
 It is descriptive and accurate, but in the context of an already long manuscript, I feel it is unnecessary.

-**We believe this analysis is necessary for this manuscript.
+**We decided that this analysis is necessary for our manuscript.
 However, we did move this section into our supplement.**

 > Aside from the manuscript, I have some brief comments on the actual web application.